If you have diabetes, your doctor may suggest that you take Rybelsus. It’s a prescription drug that’s used for type 2 diabetes in adults.

 Rybelsus comes as tablets.
 You’ll take it by mouth once a day, at least 30 minutes before your first meal of the day.

-If you’d like to learn more about Rybelsus’ side effects, how it’s taken, and more, read on.
+If you’d like to learn more about Rybelsus’ side effects, cost, and more, read on.

 Like most drugs, Rybelsus may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Rybelsus may cause.
 These lists don’t include all possible side effects.